Our Curriculum Philosophy

 Citizenship is taught within PSHE lessons in Key Stages 3 and 4.
 All students are encouraged to become active citizens as part of their personal development and to participate in charitable events throughout their school life.

-Sex and Relationships education is delivered through the PSHE Curriculum and visiting speakers.
+Relationship and sex education is delivered through the PSHE Curriculum and visiting speakers.
 The aims are to provide students with accurate information to help them clarify their own values and attitudes, and to help them practise skills in communication and decision making, which in turn will enable them to make informed choices.

 Homework forms a normal part of school life and helps students to work, think and learn independently, it is an essential component of all courses.